 Huvafen Fushi knows which side its bread is buttered on, and takes great care of its marine environment.
 It supports coral-reef rehabilitation projects and sustainable local businesses, and encourages guests to offset their carbon emissions.

-At Salt, you might spot sharks if you sit outside.
+At Feeling Koi, you might spot sharks if you sit outside.
 Otherwise, try destination dining: Huvafenfushi is renowned for its bespoke services and they'll set up dinner anywhere, from your private deck to the edge of a reef: ask to dine 'On The Rock'…

 Heidi Klein, Melissa Odabash – pretty floaty kaftans and jewelled flip-flops.
 Panama chic and cool linens for him.

-So many options: fine fishy dining around the open kitchen at Salt, set in an overwater pavilion; spa cuisine at Raw; all-day low-key dining at sandy-floored lagoon-view Celcius; wine-matched meals at Vinum; pizza under the palm trees at Fogliani's…
+So many options: fine fishy dining around the open kitchen at Feeling Koi, a sumptuous Japanese restaurant set in an overwater pavilion; health-conscious dishes at Raw; all-day low-key dining at sandy-floored lagoon-view Celcius; wine-matched meals at Vinum; wood-fired pizza under the palm trees at Forno…

 Super-cool UMbar shakes up deliciously dirty martinis with its extensive vodka list, as well as champagne cocktails, mocktails et al. Try an Asian-flavour-packed Crouching Tiger, with lemongrass, lychee, gin sake, ginger liqueur and jasmine tea.

-Breakfast at Celsius, 7am–10.30am; Fogliani's open from noon until 4pm; Raw is open for lunch only and closes at 3.30-pm; Salt and Cardamom Lounge, 7pm–11pm.
-Reservations recommended.
+Breakfast at Celsius, 7am–10.30am; Forno is open from noon until 4pm; Raw is open for lunch only and closes at 3.30-pm.
+Feeling Koi is open from 7pm to 11pm, reservations are recommended.
 UMbar stays open as long as you can stay up…

-A comprehensive in-room menu is available 24 hours a day.
-Definitely try the Maldivian breakfast (sambol, curry and chapatis); you can also have a private chef come and set up a seafood or mixed-grill barbecue on your sundeck.
+An extensive in-room menu is available 24 hours a day.
+You can also have a private chef come and set up a seafood or mixed-grill barbecue on your sundeck.